kasperlindau/bitskins-v2-wrapper/README.md

 # bitskins-v2-wrapper
-An unofficial wrapper for the Bitskins V2 REST API and Websockets in Python.
+An unofficial wrapper for the Bitskins V2 REST API in Python.

 Quick Start
 -----------